DIT 1105 - Introduction to Nutrition & Dietetics

 DIT 2850 - Medical Nutrition Therapy Clinical II

-Clinical component covering topics in Medical Nutrition Therapy II: cancer, childhood obesity, disorders of the lower gastrointestinal tract, gallbladder, liver, renal diseases.
+Directed practice component covering topics in Medical Nutrition Therapy II: cancer, childhood obesity, disorders of the lower gastrointestinal tract, gallbladder, liver, renal diseases.
 Practicum includes: menu writing for modified texture/ therapeutic interventions; feeding routes; patient interviews, nutrition screening/education and the nutrition care process from admission to discharge.
-Six clinical lab hours per week.
+Ten directed practice hours per week.

 Capstone course prepares students for national credentialing dietetic technician examination/employment.
 Reviews Food and Nutrition, Food Service Systems and Sanitation, Education Methods and Management domains.
 Includes job interviewing skills and resume writing.
 Reviews professional ethics, including life-long learning and the Academy of Nutrition and Dietetics Professional Portfolio.